chesboat/tradezen4/PENDING_FIXES.md

 ✅ Users won't be kicked to pricing after checkout
 ✅ Upgrade modal shows correct amounts ($180, $348)
 ✅ Basic subscribers see correct success page (no trial messaging)
+✅ Trading Health shows 0 for new users (not misleading 80)
 ✅ Smooth onboarding flow from signup → checkout → dashboard